jpmartha/APIHimotoKit/README.md

   - https://gist.github.com/norio-nomura/96201467ffd37c077f7c

-3. Please download from the latest [release](https://github.com/JPMartha/APIHimotoKit/releases) and deploy at the root directory of your project.
+3. Please download from the latest [release](https://github.com/JPMartha/APIHimotoKit/releases) and deploy the `Package.swift` and the `Makefile` at the root directory of your project.

 4. Run the following command: